-MES 71000 - Approaches to the Study of the Middle East (3 credits)
+MES 71000 - Approaches to the Study of the Middle East (3 credits; REQUIRED)

-This course introduces students to major themes in the field of modern Middle East Studies in a range of disciplines, including anthropology, art history, comparative literature, economics, history, political science, and sociology.
-The purpose of the course is to outline the making of the field, with emphasis on the material used to study the region, and to examine the wide-ranging trends that have informed scholars and students alike.
-This course seeks to broaden students’ perspectives beyond their discipline and/or their country of specialization, and to acquaint them with the sources, methods, and debates that make up the field of Middle East Studies.
+This course introduces students to major themes in the study of the modern Middle East in a range of disciplines, including anthropology, art history, comparative literature, economics, history, political science, and sociology.
+The purpose of the course is both to outline the making of the field, with emphasis on the materials used to study the region, and to examine the wide-ranging trends that have informed scholars and students.
+The course seeks to broaden students’ perspectives beyond their chosen discipline and/or their country of specialization, and to acquaint them with the sources, methods, and debates that make up the field of Middle Eastern Studies.

 This survey course introduces students to the main themes and issues in Anthropological scholarship on the Middle East.
-Students will be exposed to the central theoretical and conceptual debates as well as methodology (ethnography, interviews, archives, etc.).
+Students will be exposed to the central theoretical and conceptual debates in the field as well as to methodology (ethnography, interviews, archives, etc.).

 MES 72900 - Topics in Middle Eastern Anthropology (3 credits)

-This course will focus on specific topics in the Anthropology of Middle East, including media, the arts, food, diaspora, political-economy, oil in the Persian Gulf, religion, the law, and gender and sexuality.
-Central issues and theoretical debates pertaining to the topic will be discussed.
+This course focuses on specific topics in the Anthropology of the Middle East, including media, the arts, food, diaspora, political economy, the impact of oil, religion, the law, and gender and sexuality.
+Central issues and theoretical debates pertaining to the selected topic will be discussed.

 This course introduces students to major developments and problems in the history and historiography of the Middle East since the nineteenth century, seeking to foster critical historical thinking about these issues.
-Topics and themes to be discussed throughout the course include integration into the world economy; bureaucratic reforms and their effects; transformations in the power and roles of states; the workings and impacts of colonialism; class formation and the expansion of public spheres; politics and cultures of nationalism; modernity/modernities; sectarianism and sectarian violence; the origins and dynamics of the Arab-Israeli conflict; oil and international relations; Islamist politics; and the study of women and gender in modern Middle Eastern history.
+Topics and themes to be discussed include integration into the world economy; bureaucratic reforms and their effects; transformations in the power and roles of the state; the workings and impacts of colonialism; class formation and the expansion of public spheres; nationalism; sectarianism; women and gender; modernity/modernities; the origins and dynamics of the Arab-Israeli conflict; oil and international relations; and Islamist politics.

 MES 74000 - Politics of the Middle East (3 credits)

-This course provides graduate students with an introduction to the contemporary politics of the Middle East region, taken to comprise the Arab states of the Fertile Crescent and Persian Gulf, Iran, and Israel, with a particular focus on the region’s international relations.
-Rather than attempt to comprehensively cover all the issues in Middle East politics in one semester, it focuses on a few of the most important issues—the Israeli-Palestinian conflict, Islamism, the Iranian Revolution, and the challenges of political democratization and economic development.
+This course introduces students to the contemporary politics of the Middle East, with particular attention to the region’s international relations.
+Rather than attempt to comprehensively cover all issues in Middle Eastern politics in one semester, it focuses on a number of critical issues, for example the Israeli-Palestinian conflict, Islamism, or the challenges of political democratization and economic development.

 MES 74500 - The Arab-Israeli Conflict (3 credits)

 This course provides students with an in-depth analysis of the history, politics, and diplomacy of the Arab-Israeli conflict.
-By examining the origins of the conflict, its development over time, the key events that have shaped it, and the various actors involved, students will gain a greater appreciation for the complexities and dynamism of the Arab-Israeli conflict.
+By examining the origins of the conflict, its development over time, key events that have shaped it, and the various actors involved, students will gain a greater appreciation for the complexities and dynamism of the Arab-Israeli conflict.
 The course covers the conflict from the emergence of Zionism and Arab-Palestinian nationalism up to the present day.
-Although the course examines the entire Arab-Israeli conflict, particular emphasis will be given to the Israeli-Palestinian dimension of the conflict.
+Although the course examines the entire Arab-Israeli conflict, particular emphasis will be given to the Israeli-Palestinian dimension.

 MES 74900 - Topics in Middle Eastern Politics (3 credits)

-This course will focus on specific topics or regions in Middle Eastern Politics, for example, Human Rights in Comparative Perspective or North Africa or the Persian Gulf.
-The course could also focus on specific issues.
+This course focuses on specific topics or regions in Middle Eastern politics, for example, Human Rights in Comparative Perspective, Democratization, Political Islam, North Africa, or the Persian Gulf.

 MES 75000 - Sociology of the Middle East (3 credits)

-This survey course introduces students to the main themes and issues of sociological scholarship on the Middle East, including the social structure of various countries in the region; political economy, modernization and development; forms of social stratification, such as class, race and gender, the status of minority and marginal populations, such as women and ethnic and religious minorities; and forms of social solidarity and cohesion, such as familial and tribal relations.
-The course exposes the students to the central theoretical and conceptual debates as well as quantitative and qualitative methodology.
+This survey course introduces students to the main themes and issues of sociological scholarship on the Middle East, including political economy, modernization and development; forms of social stratification (class, race and gender); the status of minority and marginal populations; and forms of social solidarity and cohesion, such as familial and tribal relations.
+The course exposes students to central theoretical and conceptual debates and to quantitative and qualitative methodology.

 MES 75900 - Topics in Middle Eastern Sociology (3 credits)

-This course focuses on specific topics in the Sociology of Middle East such as migration and diaspora, ethnic-religious groups, gender and sexuality, social theory and Islam or a country or a sub-region (e.g., North Africa or the Gulf).
-The course utilizes different social theories to tackle central issues in the topic and allow students to study pertinent current debates and issues (e.g., the Arab Spring).
+This course focuses on specific topics in the Sociology of the Middle East (for example, migration and diaspora, ethnic-religious groups, gender and sexuality, social theory and Islam) or on a specific country or a sub-region.
+The course utilizes different social theories to tackle critical issues and to introduce students to pertinent current debates and issues (e.g., the Arab Spring).

-MES 76500 - Arabic Text Readings (3 credits with permission of instructor)
+MES 76500 - Arabic Text Readings (3 credits; instructor’s permission required)

 MES 76900 - Topics in Arabic Literature and Culture (3 credits)

-This topics course examines the literary culture of a particular period and region such as the literature of medieval Iberian Peninsula and North Africa or contemporary Arab novels in translation or Arab cinema.
-For a course on Al-Andalus, for example, students read and discuss important examples of Arabic, Hebrew, and Latinate literary culture and examine their interactions.
-For Arab Cinema, students examine the relationship between the development of cinema in Egypt and elsewhere and the region's colonial and post-colonial struggles.
-Additionally, students focus on the role of melodrama, the importance of music and dance, the phenomenon of co-production, and the treatment of gender and sexuality.
+This topics course examines aspects of the literary culture of a particular period or region, for example the literature of the medieval Iberian Peninsula and North Africa, contemporary Arab novels in translation, or Arab cinema.
+In a course on Al-Andalus, for example, students read and discuss important examples of Arabic, Hebrew, and Latinate literary culture and examine their interactions.
+The course on Arab Cinema examines the relationship between the development of cinema and the region's colonial and post-colonial struggles, as well as the role of melodrama, the importance of music and dance, the phenomenon of co-production, and the treatment of gender and sexuality in cinema.
 These courses are taught entirely in English.
 No knowledge of Arabic is necessary.

 MES 78000 - Special Topics in Middle Eastern Studies (3 credits)